leafo/lessphp/docs/docs.md

 Blocks can be nested as deep as required in order to build a hierarchy of relationships.

-The `&` prefix operator can be used in front of an inner block to join the two selectors together without a space.
-This snippet would create blocks `div .child-class` and `div.isa-class` in addition to `div #child-id` and `div#div-id`.
+The `&` operator can be used in a selector to represent its parent's selector.
+If the `&` operator is used, then the default action of appending the parent to the front of the child selector separated by space is not performed.

+    b {
+        // produces a b
+        a & {
+            color: red;
+        }

+        // the following produce the same result

+        & i {
+            color: blue;
+        }

+        i {
+            color: blue;
+        }
+    }

-We can control how the child blocks are joined.
-Consider the differences between the following:
+Because the `&` operator respects the whitespace around it, we can use it to control how the child blocks are joined.
+Consider the differences between the
+following:

     div {
         .child-class {